Lam, Guntur district: Government and politics

 Lam gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The ward members are headed by a Sarpanch.

 Education

 Agricultural University and Regional Agricultural Research Station are the major educational and research establishments in the village.
-Regional Agricultural Research Station was set up in 1922.
+Regional Agricultural Research Station was set up in 1922.Home Science College (Acharya NG Ranga University).
 Private Institutions like Chalapathi Institute of Technology, Chalapathi Pharmaceutical sciences and Delhi Public School are located in the area.